Beast Coast

 Beast Coast is an American hip hop collective and supergroup from Brooklyn, New York, formed in 2012 by the members of Pro Era, Flatbush Zombies, and the Underachievers.
 The collective has been on multiple tours together, and their debut group album Escape from New York was released on May 24, 2019.

 History

 Beast Coast was formed in 2012, but the relationships within the group members date back to the time growing up together in the Brooklyn neighborhoods of Flatbush and Bedford–Stuyvesant.
 Pro Era formed their collective while attending Edward R. Murrow High School.
 The Underachievers and Zombie Juice became acquainted through a childhood friend of AK the Savior.
-The co-founder of Pro Era, Capital STEEZ, died by suicide in December 2012, followed by the death of ASAP Yams in 2015.
+The co-founder of Pro Era, Capital Steez, died by suicide in December 2012, followed by the death of ASAP Yams in 2015, who is credited for introducing Pro Era to the Flatbush Zombies.

 In 2019, the supergroup released three singles ahead of their debut album, Escape from New York, released on May 24, 2019.
 The group also announced a North American tour beginning on July 23 and ending on August 16.